alanjds/django-moip/README.md

 About
 -----

-Django MoIP is a pluggable application that implements MoIP using HTML and API integrations It is based on the [django-paypal](https://github.com/dcramer/django-paypal) work from John Boxall, David Cramer and Michael Thornhill (thank you!)
+Django MoIP is a pluggable application that implements MoIP using HTML and API integrations.
+It is based on the [django-paypal](https://github.com/dcramer/django-paypal) work from John Boxall, David Cramer and Michael Thornhill (thank you!)